ncruickshank/nc_r_tidytuesday/20210518---Ask-a-Manager-Survey.md

 ### Do men or women earn more money?

 ### Do white people make more money than non-white people?

+## What areas of the country have the highest salary?

 # Machine Learning: Predict Salary